martinrist/reactive-with-rxjs-bacon/content.md

 - RxJS is the JavaScript implementation of [Reactive Extensions](http://reactivex.io)

+--

-- In contract to Bacon.js (a specific implementation), Reactive Extensions is an API
+- In contract to Bacon.js, Reactive Extensions is an API

+--

 - Multiple implementations exist:
-    - Rx.NET (which is where it came from)
+    - Rx.NET (its origins)
     - RxJava
     - RxJS
     - RxScala